WFMR (Milwaukee): History

 During its time as a classical music station, WFMR was a four-time finalist for the National Association of Broadcasters' Marconi Award for Classical Station of the Year, and celebrated its 50th year as a classical station in 2006.

 At midnight on June 26, 2007, on the 51st anniversary of its original sign-on, WFMR ended its classical music format when it flipped to a smooth jazz format.
 The decision was made when a rival station, WJZI, dropped the format a week earlier for light adult contemporary music.
 Just days after the flip, KING-FM in Seattle posted a banner on the Milwaukee Journal Sentinel website telling listeners that they have a new place to turn to for classical music by going to their website.
-Wisconsin Public Radio eventually launched its HD Radio-only All Classical service on WHAD (90.7) to serve the market over-the-air.
+Wisconsin Public Radio (WPR) eventually launched its HD Radio-only All Classical service on WHAD (90.7) to serve the market over-the-air, though it was unavailable on the analog band until 2024, when a realighment of WPR's networks saw WHAD join the WPR Music network, which primarily carries classical music.

 On July 15, 2007, the station changed its call sign to WJZX.
 The callsign passed in early 2008 to WOMR in Provincetown, Massachusetts, to be used as a repeater.
-WFMR in Orleans, Massachusetts signed on September 16, 2010, according to the originating station WOMR in Provincetown.
+WFMR in Orleans, Massachusetts, signed on September 16, 2010, according to the originating station WOMR in Provincetown.
 The WFMR callsign now stands for "Furthermost Radio".

 Former WFMR program director and morning host Steve Murphy is now heard on a nationally syndicated morning show on the World Classical Network.

+Classical music is still heard in the area on analog radio, from a Brookfield-licensed station; Brookside Baptist Church's low-power FM station, WBQR-LP (104.3), whose signal range is limited to the Interstate 41 corridor in eastern Waukesha County and western Milwaukee County.
+WBQR-LP carries an automated classical playlist when the church is not holding services.
+On a full power signal, WHAD at 90.7 Mhz (owned by Wisconsin Public Radio) airs WPR's classical music network.